Testing for the Network Small-World Property: The intersection criteria and testing procedure

 \subsection{Bootstrap test}

-We determine the cutoffs through a parametric bootstrap procedure which involves fitting the respective null model to the observed data to estimate the parameters of the null model.
+In the Bootstrap version of the test, we determine the cutoffs through a parametric bootstrap procedure which involves fitting the respective null models to the observed data to estimate the parameters of the null models.
 An adequate number ($B$) of graphs are sampled from the fitted null distribution parameters.
-We define a test with 6\% nominal level (i.e., probability of Type I error is less than or equal to 6\%) by letting $K_1$ be the 95th percentile of the distribution of $C$ and $K_2$ to be the 99th percentile of the distribution of $L$.
-For fitting SBM and DCSBM to the observed networks, we first estimate the number of communities $k$ using the Louvain method \cite{blondel08}.
-We then estimate the community assignments with a spectral clustering procedure that involves the following steps: (i) eigendecomposition of the adjacency matrix and creation of the matrix of $k$ eigenvectors $U_{n \times k}$ that correspond to the $k$ largest eigenvalues in absolute value, (ii) projection of rows of $U$ to the unit circle and (iii) k-means clustering of the rows of the matrix $U$.
-Finally the model parameters are estimated using method of moments.
-The spectral clustering method is known to be consistent for the problem of estimating community structure from SBM and DCSBM when the number of communities are known \cite{rcy11,gao2017achieving,lei2015consistency,chin2015stochastic}.
+We define the test by letting $K_1$ be the 95th percentile of the distribution of $C$ and $K_2$ to be a very high percentile (e.g., the 99th percentile) of the distribution of $L$.
+Therefore a network will be called ``small-world" if the observed $C$ is \textit{higher} than the $95$th percentile of the reference bootstrap distribution for $C$ and the observed $L$ is \textit{lower} than $99$th percentile of the reference bootstrap distribution for $L$.
+For fitting SBM and DCSBM to the observed networks, we estimate the community assignments with a spectral clustering procedure that involves the following steps: (i) eigendecomposition of the adjacency matrix and creation of the matrix of $k$ eigenvectors $U_{n \times k}$ that correspond to the $k$ largest eigenvalues in absolute value, (ii) projection of rows of $U$ to the unit circle and (iii) k-means clustering of the rows of the matrix $U$.
+Finally, the model parameters are estimated using method of moments.
+The spectral clustering method is known to be consistent for the problem of estimating community structure from SBM and DCSBM when the number of communities are known \cite{gao2017achieving,lei2015consistency}.
+In practice, for our real data results we pick the number of communities $k$ through a heuristic method called Louvain modularity optimization method \cite{blondel08}.
+One can also use alternative methods for detecting communities from DCSBM graphs, e.g., using the SCORE method in \cite{jin2021improvements,jin2022mixedmembershipestimationsocial}.
+While we have used the spectral method described above for our empirical results, we find that the results on the real data do not differ much if we use the SCORE method instead (Figure \ref{fig:comm_det_comp} in the Appendix).